nextscript/PyGuardDNS/README.md

 - DNSSEC self-validation with local root trust anchor (SERVFAIL on bogus, AD flag set on valid)
 - Automatic missing dependency detection and installation at startup
 - Benchmark script for generated filter-engine rule sets
+- Benchmark script for the DNS request hot path with cache-hit, clean-miss, blocked, and mixed modes, including a slow-disk simulation

 ## Requirements